stangls/DucKtypes/README.md

 ---

 * JavaDoc is not copied to generated extension-methods (yet?)
-* The codegenerator may generate `conflicting overloads` which are quite logical because ducktyping is a very loose concept.<br />
+* The codegenerator may generate `conflicting overloads` which are quite logical because ducktyping is a very loose concept which leads to methods accepting more types and thus maybe accepting the same types.<br />
   Compared to static typing, this error message corresponds to Kotlin's `overload resoultion ambiguity` like in this example:
 	```
     interface A